TAYSIR logo

 Quality

-For Track 1 (Neural Nets trained on binary classification tasks), the quality is avaluated using the accuracy, that is, the proportion on the sequences of the test set (unkown to you) on which your model and the neural net agree.
+For Track 1 (Neural Nets trained on binary classification tasks), the quality is avaluated using the accuracy, that is, the proportion on the sequences of the test set (unkown to participants) on which your model and the neural net agree.

 For Track 2 (Neural Nets trained on language modelling tasks), the quality is avaluated using the mean square error.
 Models are seen as density estimators: they can assign a probability to each sequence of the test set: we compute the square of the difference between your model and the original neural net on each sequence and look at the mean over the whole test set.